stt-datacore/website/static/pages/privacy.md

         Player Data JSON: When you opt-in, you can upload your STT Player Data JSON to Datacore for personalized features.

-        Discord User Data: If you use the Bot, we may collect the results of interactions with the Bot, but we do not record your usage unless you are using a non-production platform.
+        Discord User Data: If you use the Bot, we may collect the results of commands issued to the Bot.

+        We do not record your usage unless you have been invited to test a non-production deployment.
+In this case, usage may be recorded for debugging purposes.

     - 1.2 Automatically Collected Data